Interested in making high school grammar resources meaningful? Discussing grammar and language with high school students can create memorable lessons.

 Older students often express themselves in a variety of ways through creative writing or poetry.
 As students grow in their grammatical knowledge, they will experiment.
 Should a character speak in active or passive voice?
 What language best demonstrates a passive aggressive character?
 Add another dimension to narrative writing by showing students to break and twist grammar rules.

 With more formal writing, older students sometimes become distracted with research, citations, and complex writing.
 They struggle with misplaced or dangling modifiers which mucks up their otherwise strong writing.
+Show compassion to your students.
+As the requirements for papers expand, the more room for errors.
+Awareness of grammatical errors should be part of high school grammar resources.

 Creating high school grammar resources should take students’ hesitations and concerns into account.
 Grammar needs taught in various ways on different levels.
 Students who deeply understand their language earn that knowledge.

 Explaining to students how they will benefit from that grammatical knowledge can be part of our resources.
+Some students will grow in their understanding of language, and other students will honestly enjoy your grammar lessons.